tytydraco/yessleep/out/My_math_textbook_wont_stop_describing_my_housedown_to_the_smallest_detail.md

 I swallowed a grapefruit down my throat, hoping this might save me from becoming a dead two-dimensional pancake.
 “Yes.
 Please.
 Take time.
 Take all you want.”

-*I mean there’s lots of Time to go around isn’t there?* I thought to myself.
+*I mean there’s lots of time to go around isn’t there?* I thought to myself.

 The prismatic golem outstretched its mirror arms—which produced a fierce, bright light.